Itching in the vagina: What are the causes and what helps?

 - Medical assessment: If itching persists or is severe, you should consult a gynecologist to determine the exact cause and initiate appropriate treatment.

 - Drug treatment: Antifungals can be used for fungal infections, while bacterial vaginosis is often treated with antibiotics.
-However, the exact therapy should be determined by the doctor.
+However, the exact treatment should be determined by your doctor.

 What should be avoided?